-As a digital marketing agency, you need to establish your target audience’s core intents and needs and then determine based on which data you’ll be separating them.
+As a digital marketing agency, you must establish your target audience’s core intents and needs and determine based on which data you’ll be separating them.

 For example in an email segmentation, if you’re a site that offers beginner, intermediate and advanced level advice and you ask me to sign up for your email list, you should be using what you know about me (like the page I signed up on) to send a message that is in line with the “skill level” that was indicated by the page I signed up on. – Zapier

 5 – Not Systematising Your Newsletters

 At no cost, you should be sending newsletters to your audience at your convenience.

-This will only result in lowered click-through rates, reduced efficiency, and a large number of customers unsubscribing from your newsletter.
+This will only result in lowered click-through rates, reduced efficiency, and many customers unsubscribing from your newsletter.

 How Can You Systematically send Emails?

-To systematise your emails, you need to create a plan beforehand and figure out the right time and days to share the newsletter.
+To systematise your emails, you must create a plan beforehand and figure out the right time and days to share the newsletter.

 As far as the frequency is concerned, this will entirely rely on your email marketing strategy, not to mention your target audience.

 6 – Sharing False or Misleading Newsletters to Customers